Programs & Services

 - MI!
 Works Job Access Point: Volunteer experts in resume construction and job skills assessment help people in their search for employment, available by appointment two days each week.

 - Emergency food pantry: Based on household income, food to last 3-5 days will be provided for people who need it, along with household and other supplies not purchasable with food stamps.FIA is happy to accept frozen and perishable items as space permits.
+FIA can provide this level of support with the help of Food Gatherers, the premier organization that conducts food rescue in Washtenaw County.
 We routinely provide food for 100 households each month.

 - Advocacy: Professional social work staff can advocate and help people connect with resources needed to stabilize their family situations.
 FIA provides information and appropriate referrals to clients for services provided by other agencies, and to congregations seeking help with requests that are coming into their church offices.

 - Financial help with heat, electric, water, and rent: Income qualified families are eligible to receive help when they have received a shut-off notice or notice to quit/eviction.
 Staff will negotiate with utility companies and landlords to make sure there is clear understanding of expectations.